ome/omero-iviewer/plugin/ol3-viewer/README.rst

 ::

-    $ compile/compile-debug plugin
+    $ compile plugin

-Choose one out of the two as a first parameter.
 This way of compiling is shorter and easier for development

 To keep the files up-to-date during development, don't forget to call